 This course will introduce students to both the methods and issues connected with thinking about morality and ethical systems.
 Moral skepticism will also be examined.
 The aim of this class is to allow students to be more aware of their own ethical modes of thinking and the diversity of ways morality enters into human lives.

 Investigation of the principles of deductive and inductive reasoning.
-The course includes Aristotelian logic, propositional and symbolic logic, validity, invalidity, and proofs.
-Since this course can be taken to fulfill the Mathematical-Logical Reasoning general education requirement, students should expect a Math-like course, with exercises, and exams.
+The course may include traditional Aristotelian logic and modern symbolic logic, validity, invalidity, and proofs.
+Since this course can be taken to fulfill the Mathematical-Logical Reasoning general education requirement, students should expect a Math-like course, with exercises and exams.

 This course will examine some of the basic questions in the field of philosophy of religion: Does God exist?
 Can God's existence or nonexistence be rationally proven?
 Can people be religious in light of the discoveries of science?
 What does it mean to be religious or nonreligious?
 Students will be encouraged to draw from their own experience and beliefs to critically think about the issues in this class.